Heggstad Petitions

 How much does a Heggstad petition cost?

-The Law Office of Ravi Patel provides Heggstad petition services for flat rates ranging from $3,500 to $6,500.
+The Law Office of Ravi Patel provides Heggstad petition services for flat rates starting at $3,500 to recover one property or up to two accounts.

 Blog Posts